Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [Snippet7]($sp_tut$/Snippet7.scala) { #snippet7 }

-If you play that, you will here a ritardando, and the piano starts from single pitches and goes into chords, the pitches being random but with a slight upward tendency.
+If you play that, you will hear a ritardando, and the piano starts from single pitches and goes into chords, the pitches being random but with a slight upward tendency.
 So the timeline is created using `Timeline[S]`, and we add elements to it using the `add` method that takes a `SpanLikeObj` for time region and the object to place.
-How are the pitches generated and how does the number of voices increases over time?
+How are the pitches generated and how does the number of voices increase over time?
 Here is the relevant code:

 @@snip [Snippet7 Pitches]($sp_tut$/Snippet7Parts.scala) { #snippet7vec }